Charly Gaul

-Charly Gaul /ˈɡaʊl/ (8 December 1932 – 6 December 2005) was a Luxembourgian professional cyclist.
+Charly Gaul /ˈɡaʊl/ (8 December 1932 – 6 December 2005) was a Luxembourgish professional cyclist.
 He was a national cyclo-cross champion, an accomplished time triallist and superb climber.
 His ability earned him the nickname of Angel of the Mountains in the 1958 Tour de France, which he won with four stage victories.
 He also won the Giro d'Italia in 1956 and 1959.
 Gaul rode best in cold, wet weather.
 In later life, he became a recluse and lost much of his memory.

 Early life and amateur career

 Gaul was a fragile-looking man with a sad face and disproportionately short legs.
 As one writer put it, he had "a sad, timid look on his face, marked with an unfathomable melancholy [as though] an evil deity has forced him into a cursed profession amidst powerful, implacable riders."

 Gaul worked in a butcher's shop and as a slaughterman in an abattoir at Bettembourg before turning professional on 3 May 1953 for Terrot, at the age of 20.
 By then, he had already won more than 60 races as an amateur having started racing in 1949.
 They included the Flêche du Sud and the Tour of the 12 Cantons.
 He won a stage up the climb of Grossglockner during the Tour of Austria when he was 17, setting a stage record.
 It was his first race outside Luxembourg.

 His first professional race was the Critérium de la Polymultipliée, which he finished eighth.
 His first professional win was in 1953 in Luxembourg, in the national cyclo-cross championship.
 He came second the same year in the Critérium du Dauphiné Libéré stage race.
 The following year he was second in the Luxembourg road championship (which he won six times), won a stage in the Dauphiné Libéré, and won a bronze medal in the 1954 world championship.